Stone duality and quasi-orbit spaces for generalised C*-inclusions: Introduction

 In this paper, we provide a general framework for existence and properties of quasi-orbit spaces and quasi-orbit maps that are indispensable in the study of primitive ideal spaces of various \(\Cst\)\nb-algebraic constructions.
-Our main technical tool is Theorem~\ref{the:open_surjective}, which characterises open and surjective maps in lattice-theoretical terms.
-This is a result in pointless topology.
-It uses Stone duality and is interesting in its own right.
-Its proof is inspired by the proof that \(\check{A} = \Prim(A)\) for a separable \(\Cst\)\nb-algebra~\(A\).
+Our main technical tool is Theorem~\ref{the:open_surjective}, which characterises open and surjective maps in terms of ideal lattices.
+This is a result in pointfree topology.
+It uses a version of Stone duality or, more precisely, a pair of adjoint functors between the categories of topological spaces and locales.
+It is interesting in its own right.
+Its proof is inspired by the proof that all prime ideals in a separable \(\Cst\)\nb-algebra~\(A\) are primitive.